-Open to past and present members of HM Forces.
+Concurrent with the King's First Stage Open to past and present members of HM Forces.
+Entry must be made by 08:00 Second Wednesday.

 First Prize A Challenge Cup presented in 1898 by Major RB

 Loder and an NRA Gold Medal.